Skip to main content

 Image from Danielle Reizevoort visual artist

 The mouth-watering image above should tell you everything you need to know about SOTTO, De Plantage’s very own Neapolitan-inspired pizza joint.
-The components for each pizza are expertly sourced; San Marzano tomatoes (the exceptionally flavourful ones grown in volcanic soil) are used for the sauce and high-quality toppings like buffalo mozzarella are procured straight from Italy.
-The wood-fired brick oven was built especially by an Italian oven-building master and the restaurant hopes to get its stamp of approval from the guardians of pizza authenticity - the Associazione Verace Pizza Napoletana - any day now.
+The components for each pizza are expertly sourced; San Marzano tomatoes (the exceptionally flavourful ones grown in volcanic soil) are used for the sauce, and high-quality toppings like buffalo mozzarella are procured straight from Italy.
+The wood-fired brick oven was built especially by an Italian oven-building master.
+The restaurant hopes to get its stamp of approval from the guardians of pizza authenticity - the Associazione Verace Pizza Napoletana - any day now.

 Dignita Hoftuin